OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Markdown/README.md

 ### MarkdownPart

 This shape is rendered when a `MarkdownPart` is attached to a content item.
-The shape based class is of `MarkdownPartViewModel`.
+The shape based class is of type `MarkdownPartViewModel`.

 The following properties are available on the `MarkdownPartViewModel` class.